Theatre: Early modern and modern theatre in the West

 Theatre took on many alternative forms in the West between the 15th and 19th centuries, including commedia dell'arte from Italian theatre, and melodrama.
 The general trend was away from the poetic drama of the Greeks and the Renaissance and toward a more naturalistic prose style of dialogue, especially following the Industrial Revolution.

-Theatre took a big pause during 1642 and 1660 in England because of the Puritan Interregnum.
+Theatre took a big pause from 1642 to 1660 in England because of the Puritan Interregnum.
 The rising anti-theatrical sentiment among Puritans saw William Prynne write Histriomastix (1633), the most notorious attack on theatre prior to the ban.
 Viewing theatre as sinful, the Puritans ordered the closure of London theatres in 1642.
 On 24 January 1643, the actors protested against the ban by writing a pamphlet titled The Actors remonstrance or complaint for the silencing of their profession, and banishment from their severall play-houses.
 This stagnant period ended once Charles II came back to the throne in 1660 in the Restoration.
 Theatre (among other arts) exploded, with influence from French culture, since Charles had been exiled in France in the years previous to his reign.

-Theatre Royal, Drury Lane in the West End.
-Opened in May 1663, it is the oldest theatre in London.
+The Theatre Royal, Drury Lane in the West End was opened in May 1663, it is the oldest theatre in London.

 In 1660, two companies were licensed to perform, the Duke's Company and the King's Company.
 Performances were held in converted buildings, such as Lisle's Tennis Court.
 The first West End theatre, known as Theatre Royal in Covent Garden, London, was designed by Thomas Killigrew and built on the site of the present Theatre Royal, Drury Lane.